-- The Film Commission works with directors, production designers, producers, and location scouts in Sweden as well as worldwide
+- The Film Commission works with directors, production designers, producers, and location scouts in the region and Sweden.

-- The Stockholm Film Commission is collaborating closely with other international film commissions though memberships in Nordic Film Commission and European Film Commissions Network
+- The Stockholm Film Commission collaborates closely with other international film commissions though memberships in Nordic Film Commission (HYPERLINK) and European Film Commissions Network (HYPERLINK)

-- We are also a proud founding partner in the nordicfilmcommissions.com alliance.
-A networking group with film commissioners in Norway, Iceland, Finland and Denmark
+- We are also a proud founding partner in the Nordic Film Commission (HYPERLINK) A networking group with film commissioners from Norway, Iceland, Finland and Denmark.

-Since January 2021 you are generally allowed to film with drones without any permit with the following restrictions:
+Since January 2021 you are generally allowed to film with drones without a permit, with the following restrictions:

 - The operator needs to be registered at Swedish Transport Agency, Transportstyrelsen.

-- ..and you must fly below 120m, within sight of the operator and not endanger anyone or anything.
+- And you must fly below 120 meters, within sight of the operator and not endanger anyone or anything.

-You shoul also always check local restrictions such as:
+You should also always check local restrictions such as:

-- If you fly within the controlled air zone Bromma there is a maximum altitude of50 m
+- If you fly within the controlled air zone Bromma there is a maximum altitude of 50 meters.

 - You can fly up to 120 meters in Stockholm only when Bromma city airport is closed.
-Check air traffic here: www.swedavia.com/bromma/about-the-airport/#gref
+Check air traffic here (HYPERLINK: swedavia.com/bromma/about-the-airport/#gref )

-- Never fly closer than 5 km from an airport runway or 1 km from a helicopter-landing platform or in any restriction areas.
-For exact positions please see daim.lfv.se/echarts/dronechart/
+- Never fly closer than 5 kilometers from an airport runway or 1 kilometer from a helicopter-landing platform or in any restricted areas.
+For exact positions please see here (HYPERLINK: lfv.se/echarts/dronechart/ )

 Please feel free to contact the Stockholm Film Commission if you are looking for professional drone operators or aerial filming services.

-What we can offer to foreign producers though is access to our national or regional film funds if they co-produce with a Swedish producer.
+What we can offer foreign producers though, is access to our national or regional film funds if they co-produce with a Swedish producer.

-We have the national film fund where you need to have a Swedish producer as your co-producer for your project.
+To be eligible to apply to the national film fund you need to have a Swedish producer as co-producer for your project.
 That producer is the only one who then can apply for funds from the national film fund.
-See www.sfi.se/en-GB/English/funding

-From the regional film funds you can apply for smaller developing funds directly.
-You can also apply for top financing for your project when you already have most of your financing in place.
+There are several regional film funds that you can also apply from.
+For most of these funds you need a Swedish co-producer and the fund will have rules for your spend in the region / area.
+From these regional film funds, you can apply for smaller development funds.
+Some also offer top financing for your project when you already have most of your financing in place.
 The regional film fund will then act as an investor in your project and will expect to get money back when your finished film is being sold and distributed.

 Weather and light

 Stockholm has a maritime-influenced climate, which means that we enjoy warm summers and cold winters.
-But the temperature is in fact very mild for it’s latitude – Stockholm has the warmest July months out of the Nordic capitals and has an annual average snow cover for between 75 and 100 days.
+But temperatures are in fact very mild considering the latitude – Stockholm has the warmest July months out of the Nordic capitals and has an annual average snow cover for between 75 and 100 days.
 Due to the city’s high northerly latitude, the length of the days varies widely, from more than 18 hours long around midsummer to around 6 hours long in late December.
-The nights from late May until mid July are bright even when cloudy.
+The nights from late May until mid-July are bright even when cloudy.

-Stockholm has a relatively mild weather compared to other locations at similar altitude, or even further south.
+Stockholm has relatively mild weather compared to other locations latitude or even further south.
 With an average of just over 1800 hours of sunshine per year, it is also one of the sunniest cities in northern Europe, receiving more sunshine than Paris, London and a few other major European cities on latitudes south of Stockholm.

 Read more about Stockholm’s weather and light here.